DOI-ONRR/blog-nrrd/src/pages/content-audit/index.md

 As I make content enhancements and as new webpages are added to the site, I try to keep the databased updated as well.
 Even though I try to update as enhancements are made, I also plan to review the entire database on an annual basis.
 This way, I know it’s ready for our next content audit.

-Since this year’s content audit was so wide in scope  , in the future I will use this database to review individual content types more deeply for the next set of audits.
+Since this year’s content audit was so wide in scope, in the future I will use this database to review individual content types more deeply for the next set of audits.

 ### Key takeaways